cython/cython/docs/src/userguide/source_files_and_compilation.rst

     False.

 ``cpow`` (True / False)
-    ``cpow`` has two effects on the behaviour of ``a**b``.
+    ``cpow`` has modifies the return type of ``a**b``, as shown in the table below:

-    #.
-If both types are C integers then setting ``cpow`` to True
-       forces the result type to be an integer.
-Otherwise the result type is a C floating point number if ``b`` can't be determined to definitely be positive (the False case deviates from Python slightly, since Python will dynamically pick either a Python ``int`` or a Python ``float``).
-    #.
-If either or ``a`` or ``b`` is a floating point type then
-       setting ``cpow`` to True forces the result type to be a C double, with a value of ``NaN`` if the result would be a complex number.
-Otherwise the result can be either a real or a complex number, at the cost of some speed.
-    This option was added in Cython
+        .. csv-table:: cpow behaviour
+            :file: cpow_table.csv
+            :header-rows: 1
+            :class: longtable
+            :widths: 1 1 3 3

+    The ``cpow==True`` behaviour largely keeps the result type the same as the operand types, while the ``cpow==False`` behaviour follows Python and returns a flexible type depending on the inputs.

-    3.0 with a default of False; before Cython 3 the behaviour matched the True version.
+    Introduced in Cython 3.0 with a default of False;
+    before Cython 3 the behaviour matched the ``cpow=True`` version.

 ``always_allow_keywords`` (True / False)
     When disabled, uses the ``METH_NOARGS`` and ``METH_O`` signatures when